The Beginner’s Dilemma

-Example I: lemon into mushroom
+Example I: change lemon into mushroom

-Example II: lime into vanilla
+Example II: change lime into vanilla

-Example III: orange into rose
+Example III: change orange into rose

 What happens when you try to make one image into the other?
-Practically everyone I’ve done this exercise with (myself included) experienced something akin to placing polarized magnets near each other: the images literally fly apart and become separated usually by noticeable distance--and the two images land in very specific locations in your “mind’s eye.”
+Practically everyone I’ve done this exercise with (self included) experienced something akin to placing polarized magnets near each other: the images literally fly apart and become separated usually by noticeable distance--and the two images land in very specific locations in your “mind’s eye.”

-While this exercise may seem odd initially the same phenomenon will really come into play when one builds more complex “progressive” memories of specific grapes and wines.
+While this exercise may seem initially odd, the same phenomenon will really come into play when one builds more complex “progressive” memories of specific grapes and wines.
 Then a wine like Alsace Riesling will occupy a specific location and proximity in one’s internal field making it more difficult to confuse for another grape or wine—even another Riesling.
 But I’m getting ahead of myself …

-Parting thoughts on using the Basic Set:
+Parting thoughts on using the Basic Set

 • Repetition is key: work with the images/words dozens of times until your memories become automatic.